17+ Badass Bend Hikes to Conquer During Your Visit

 This is one of the more strenuous hikes near Bend, but the views from Paulina Peak are worth it!
 Being the highest point of the Newberry National Volcanic Monument, conquering this hike is no small feat.

-The steep climb presents roughly 1,600-feet of elevation gain, but you’ll get a unique glimpse of Oregon’s volcanic past.
+The steep climb presents roughly 1,600 feet of elevation gain, but you’ll get a unique glimpse of Oregon’s volcanic past.
 Notice the extensive lava fields around the ancient Newberry Caldera rim, the result of numerous volcanic blasts.

 Admire the pristine forests next to the sparkling shores of Paulina Lake as you ascend to the craggy summit.
 Walk further along the Crater Rim to see breathtaking images of lodgepole pines, hemlocks, and other species.